 What medical interventions are involved in physical transitions?

-There are two basic classes of treatment that are available, (1) hormonal transition and (2) gender-affirming surgery.
-See our list of transgender healthcare providers.
+There are two basic classes of treatment that are available, (1) hormonal transition and (2) gender-affirming surgery with different specialists in each area.
+See our list of medical providers.

 What sorts of hormone treatments do people undergo?

 This depends on whether the person is transitioning Male-to-Female or Female-to-Male, as well as whether they have already gone through puberty.

 Male-to-Female Hormone Replacement Therapy (MtF HRT)